JamesHagerman/packetvr-apps/README.md

 # PacketVR Example Apps

+The Python scripts found in this repository demonstrate the simple API PacketVR uses to modify the VR scene from the command line.
+Not all of the scripts are currently working but the following scripts do:

+* **clear.py** - Will clear ALL of the generated objects from the scene
+* **cube.py** - Will generate a cube right under the "Launch New Terminal" button
+* **obj.py** - Will load the obj file from the URL, as well as the mtl file described in the obj file from the same URL path
+* **lots-of-cubes.py** - Will generate 100 cubes all on top of each other.
+Because these cubes respond to collisions, they will bounce out across the world...

+PLEASE Submit pull requests if you build anything fun with this API!

 # Note about PacketVR SSH limitations:

 Because Unity 5 is STILL using an old version of the C# (effectively using version 2.0 and sometimes 3.5 via Mono), we are limited in regards to available C# based SSH libraries are out there.
 Unity have said they're working on updating this but for now, it forces us to use one of the only free libraries I've found: SharpSSH